rosschapman/internetross/_posts/2014-01-11-jekyll-sunk-your-backbone-ship.md

 Talk about dazzling.
 In about 3 days I had a modern ajax-y single page app for a portfolio site - complete with a loading gif and picture of myself [touching my face](http://dttf.tumblr.com/) inside a circle.
 Silicon-valley certified.
 You can actually see it in cryo-stasis [here](/backbone-it-up/).

-Having been building WordPress sites for like five years, it was refreshing to be free of context-switching between PHP and JavaScript.
+Having built WordPress sites for like five years - and the occasional Drupal or Joomla site (yeah, throwback) - it was refreshing to be free of context-switching between PHP and JavaScript.
 Which is a particular bitch when remembering string methods.
 But the real Mentos freshness was having all the site logic **completely** client-side, so I could deploy the thing on [Github Pages](http://pages.github.com/).

 I love Github Pages.
 It is THE best web host I've ever used and the easiest way to publish a static website I can think of.
 My most recent "oh that'd be cool" moment was when I realized marketers could be abusing the crap out of Github Pages for landing page testing.
 Seriously, nerd cred to non-devs who publish a web page on Github.